 The process for visiting was repeated 2 more times I visited 3 days in a row.

-We never ran out of conversation just time.
+.
 He was told there were certain things he was not allowed to discuss with me.
 One being the book he is writing.

 Tom talked about his desire to further his education I had no idea there is no longer funding for prisoners to study.

 The whole place shined so brightly trying to see him was a bit hard from the glare on the window, which was smudged by our fingers against the glass.
 Looking all the world like a history teacher, pushing his glasses up on his nose. to see the phone and enter code.